aasharib/CV_Assignment_3/README.md

 Just make sure to change dataset path according to your machine for uninterrupted running of notebook

 ### Model weights file
-'model' directory contains the trained model weights it is also avilable at: https://drive.google.com/file/d/1-3nBcB9PkLq-AkMchClHAZDxtTAhkSwj/view?usp=sharing
+Model weights are avilable at: https://drive.google.com/file/d/1-3nBcB9PkLq-AkMchClHAZDxtTAhkSwj/view?usp=sharing